filipcynarski-software/filipcynarski-software.github.io/docs/_posts/2021-02-19-docker-on-synlogy-32bit.markdown

 sudo dockerd &
 ```

-If no errors means it runs :)
+If no error message is thrown means it runs :)

 Additional configuration